Florent2/rails4_blank_app/README.md

 * a [README boilerplate](https://github.com/Florent2/rails4_blank_app/blob/master/README_APP.md) with installation, deployment, development and test sections.
 On installation it replaces the README.md file you are currently reading
 * `secret_key_base` is loaded from the unversioned `.env` file through the dotenv-rails gem ([why it is important](http://robertheaton.com/2013/07/22/how-to-hack-a-rails-app-using-its-secret-token/))
+* `config/database.yml` is unversioned, this allows different developers to use different credentials locally, and avoid any risk of versioning db production credentials